 The Bavarian State University, renamed in 1802 to the Ludwig-Maximilians-Universität, was founded in Ingolstadt in 1472 and was originally known as the Hohe Schule of Ingolstadt.
 The university was moved to Landshut in 1800 and finally to Munich in 1826.

-The first language courses in French, Spanish and Italian are documented as early as 1625.
-The university is therefore among the first institutes of higher education in German-speaking countries to offer classes in modern foreign languages.
+The first language courses offered were French, Spanish and Italian, and are documented as early as 1625.
+This means that the university is among the first institutes of higher education in any German-speaking country to offer classes in modern foreign languages.
 However, no scientific study of languages was intended.
-Instead, the courses served solely the purpose of imparting practical language skills, mostly by classes tought by so-called Sprachmeister.
-At Ingolstadt, as at other Universities at that time, foreign language study, particularly of French and Italian, was pursued in the tradition of aristocratic academies: it was one component of the education of members of the gentry and, later, the bourgeoisie, along with riding, fencing and dancing.
+These classes were originally meant to teach practical language skills however, mostly in classes taught by so-called Sprachmeister; scientific study of these languages was not yet considered.
+In Ingolstadt, as at other Universities of the time, foreign language study, particularly of French and Italian, was pursued in the tradition of aristocratic academies: it was one component of the education of members of the gentry and, later, the bourgeoisie, along with riding, fencing and dancing.